 The OOG provides formal and informal advice to public bodies seeking guidance on compliance with the provisions of the DC Open Meetings Act, and conducts training and outreach on the procedural requirements of the Act.
 Any member of the public may notify the Office of Open Government of a violation of the DC Open Meetings Act.
 The OOG has the authority to bring suit in the Superior Court of the District of Columbia against any public body, absent the Council of the District of Columbia, which fails to comply with the DC Open Meetings Act.
 Enforcement ranges from injunctive relief to fines of up to $250 per violation.

 In addition to enforcement of the DC Open Meetings Act, the OOG advocates for fair and efficient DC Freedom of Information Act (FOIA) processing.
 Our statutory charge is to provide advice on the implementation of FOIA.
 The OOG provides the District of Columbia government's FOIA Officers with advice and guidance, upon request, and provides formal and informal advice to agencies seeking guidance on FOIA compliance.
-We issue advisory opinions on FOIA issues in response to inquiries and assist members of the public in filing FOIA requests with the proper District Government agency.
-To better ensure compliance and the consistent application of applicable exemptions under FOIA, the OOG facilitates an annual training course for DC government FOIA officers.
+We issue advisory opinions on FOIA issues in response to inquiries and assist members of the public in filing FOIA requests.
+To better ensure compliance and the consistent application of applicable exemptions under FOIA, the OOG facilitates training courses for DC government FOIA officers.
 The OOG also provides FOIA training to ANCs twice a year and to DC government agencies and the public upon request.